rrawther/MIVisionX-OpenVX-Tutorial/README.md

 ### Step 7.
 Run object detection with video/image
 * Usage:
 ```
+Usage: mvobjdetect <options>
-mvobjdetect	<input-data-file: .jpg, .png, .mp4, .m4v>: is filename(s) to initialize input tensor 		[required]
+	<input-data-file: .jpg, .png, .mp4, .m4v>: is filename(s) to initialize input tensor         	[required]
 	<output-data-file/- >: for video all frames will be output to single file OR '-'for no output	[required]
-       		--install_folder <install_folder> : the location for compiled model				[required]
+	--install_folder <install_folder> : the location for compiled module                         	[required]
 	--bb <channels, threshold_c threshold_nms> bounding box detection parameters                 	[required]
-		--frames <#num/eof> : num of frames to process inference for cases like video			[required for video]
+	--frames <#num/eof> : num of frames to process inference         	[optional: default till eof]
-        	--backend <backend>: is the name of the backend for compilation					[optional: defualt - OpenVX_Rocm_OpenCL]
+	--backend <backend>: is the name of the backend for compilation  	[optional: default OpenVX_Rocm_OpenCL]
-        	--argmax <topK> : give argmax output in vec<label,prob>						[optional]
+	--argmax <topK> : give argmax output in vec<label,prob>          	[optional: default no argmax]
-        	--t <num of interations> to run for performance							[optional]
+	--t <num of interations> to run for performance                  	[optional: default 1]
-		--vaapi :use vaapi for decoding									[optional]
+	--hwdec :use hwaccel for decoding                                	[optional: default cpu decoding]
-        	--label <labels.txt>:										[optional]
+	--label <labels.txt>                                             	[optional: default use yolo_v2 20 classes]
-		--v : if specified visualize the result on the input image					[optional]
+	--v :if specified visualize the result on the input image        	[optional: default no visualization]

 ```

 * Sample
 ```
 cd ..
 ./mv_build/mvobjdetect ../data/img_04.JPG - --install_folder . --bb 20 0.2 0.4 --v
-./mv_build/mvobjdetect ../data/amd_video_01.mp4 - --install_folder . --frames 5000 --bb 20 0.2 0.4 --v
+./mv_build/mvobjdetect ../data/amd_video_01.mp4 - --install_folder . --bb 20 0.2 0.4 --v
 ```
 ### Step 8.
 Run object detection with multiple video streams
 Go thorugh steps 2 to 5, this time compiing the model for a batch of 4